 The CyberStrong platform automatically generates gap-analysis graphs using the Five Functions and can be seen in every assessment regardless of the framework (even assessments not using the NIST CSF).
 Having the Five Functions at arms reach no matter the assessment serves as a common thread to tie all assessments and assets together.

 What to consider in a NIST Cybersecurity Framework Assessment Tool

-Strong communication for those involved is vital, with more business-side stakeholders, especially Boards and CEOs, relying more on information technology and security leaders to interpret cybersecurity and risk.
+Assertive communication for those involved is vital, with more business-side stakeholders, especially Boards and CEOs, relying more on information technology and security leaders to interpret cybersecurity and risk.
 Touted as the gold standard and the source material for many standards and regulations, the NIST CSF is the most robust foundation to build a forward-thinking cyber program.
-Ensure you select a tool enabling an organization-wide conversation around cybersecurity and risk.
+Ensure you select a tool, like CyberStrong, to enable organization-wide conversations around cybersecurity and risk.